Luzifer/twitch-bot/docs/content/configuration/events.md

 Fields:

-- `channel` _string_ - The channel the event occurred in
+- `channel` _string_ - Channel the event occurred in

-- All fields passed to the custom event
+- Any additional fields passed to the custom event

 ## `delete`